medic/cht-docs/content/en/apps/guides/integrations/oppia.md

 Context provides information to App Forms, which are initiated from the contact's profile page.
 To show an App Form on a contact’s profile, the form’s expression field in its properties file must evaluate to true for the contact.
 The context information from the profile is accessible as the variable `summary`.

-The code snippet below shows a definition of the context variables that can be accessed in the app forms:
+The code snippet below shows the context variables that can be accessed in the app forms:

 ```javascript
 const context = {
   hasCompletedModuleOne,
   hasCompletedModuleTwo,
   hasCompletedModuleThree,
 };
 ```

 <br clear="all">